 "Go cold turkey from consumer culture completely!
 Like those who have accepted this magical invitation before you, you may be rewarded with a life-changing shift of perspective — a glimpse into how to consume less and live more on this precarious Planet of ours … And then take the next step, stretch out the joy of Buy Nothing Day by getting your family together and deciding to celebrate Xmas differently this year.”

 I’ve participated in Buy Nothing Day several times, but I’ve never managed to go all out and celebrate a no-gift Christmas.
 Instead, I try to shop locally owned small business and give gifts of experience and time instead of just consumable items.

-This year I will do the same, skip the shopping malls again and cozy up with my family on the Friday after Thanksgiving.
+This year I'll do the same, skip the shopping malls again and cozy up with my family on the Friday after Thanksgiving.
 How about you?
-Will you be a willing Buy Nothing Day participant or an #OccupyXmas supporter?